rabblerouser/core/README.md

   - [for Windows](https://docs.docker.com/docker-for-windows/)
   - [for Linux](https://docs.docker.com/engine/installation/linux/)

+2. Start the Docker application.

+   To verify that Docker is running:

+        docker info

-2. Clone the project:
+3. Clone the project:

         git clone https://github.com/rabblerouser/core.git

-3. Install Docker and start its application.

-    * For macOS: install [Docker for Mac](https://docs.docker.com/docker-for-mac/), then run the Docker app.

 4. Start a Docker container to develop in (this also starts containers for dependent services):